This is a suggested eight days travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.

 Church of St. Peter at San Pedro La Laguna (Lake Atitlán) |

-Day 6 - Chichicastenango
+Day 6: Visit Chichicastenango

 Chichicastenango |